-We have a growing number of research students working the field of migration, transnationalism and development, including on the relationship of the Chilean diaspora to homeland politics, the gender implications of Sudanese migration, and the politics and impacts of international volunteering.
+We have a growing number of research students working the field of migration, transnationalism and development, including on the relationship of the Chilean diaspora to homeland politics, the gender implications of Sudanese migration, the entrepreneurship of ‘returnee’ women in Nigeria and the politics and impacts of international volunteering.